As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 After receiving no reply, I called my local branch and they told me that they offer $10 off all of their monthly plans.

-They did, however, also mention that since every location is individually owned and operated, that not all of the Orange Theory’s would do the same.
+They did, however, also mention that since every location is individually owned and operated, not all of the Orange Theory locations would do the same.

 So, long story short, give your local location a call before you head there.